 - Averted in the case of the Thing, though, who spends most of both films in his rocky form.

-- Mystique from X-Men is played by world famous supermodel Rebecca Romijn, and has the power to take any form.
-Do the math.
-Commendably, though, she spends surprisingly little time as herself.
+- Mystique is played by world famous supermodel Rebecca Romijn, and has the power to take any form.
+She had at least one "cameo" per movie without make-up.

-- However, in X-Men: The Last Stand, we're only teased with the Beast being turned human.
+- Then again, in X-Men: The Last Stand, we're only teased with the Beast being turned human.
 They might just not have wanted a very famous sitcom star showing up in a dark superhero movie.

 - And in X-Men: First Class, both Mystique (now played by Jennifer Lawrence) and Beast (Nicholas Hoult) spend more time in human guise than in their blue skinned/furred forms.